Hacker Protection Complete Guide

-Having started by saying that hacker protection depends more on common sense and effective processes than on security tools, there are some security tools you definitely do need.
+Having started by saying that hacker protection depends more on common sense and effective processes than on security tools, there are some security tools you do need.
 For most SMBs the easiest and most cost-effective way to get them is to sign up for a website vulnerability scanning service.

-These are provided by a range of vendors and each vendor will have their own take on the service, but absolutely any decent website vulnerability scanning service should include an anti-malware scanner and a web applications firewall.
+These are provided by a range of vendors and each vendor will have their take on the service, but absolutely any decent website vulnerability scanning service should include an anti-malware scanner and a web applications firewall.

 You might also want to consider signing up for a DDoS mitigation service.
 These work along similar lines to firewalls but only activate when a DDoS attack is detected.
-They then help the firewall to process large volumes of traffic quickly.
+They then help the firewall process large volumes of traffic quickly.

 For completeness, you can argue the toss about whether or not DDoS attacks are, technically, hacking.
 You must, however, be realistic about the fact that they have the potential to cripple your website, not just during the attack, but long afterward.
 Keep in mind that the search engines measure both page-load speed and user engagement and use them as part of their ranking criteria.
 If they detect that your pages are loading slowly and/or that users are leaving your site quickly.

-Last but definitely not least, you also need to organize an anti-malware solution with an integrated firewall for all your computers and mobile devices.
+Last but not least, you also need to organize an anti-malware solution with an integrated firewall for all your computers and mobile devices.
 If you have remote or mobile users, then you need a VPN too.